HwWobbe/WipHww/README.md

 # 2022.03:
 * 2022-04-18: a reconcilliation of MMain and Master is needed
+* * is it possible to alter the "default"?
 * 2022-03-30: March wrap-up activities
 * * HwWobbe/main
 * * * should Master be dropped?